-The composites of \tilde{P}S and \tilde{T}{50m} keyed on the maxima of \tilde{T}{TP1} in Fig. 5 show that the anomalies of \tilde{T}{TP1} and \tilde{T}{TP2} are linked to the clockwise movement of cold temperature and high pressure anomalies around the TP, from Siberia to eastern China.
-This movement begins at D-2 (Fig. 5ab) with the formation of high pressure and low temperature anomalies centered in western Siberia, later strengthening and moving to central Siberia at D0 (Fig. 5cd).
+The composites of \tilde{P}{S} and \tilde{T}{50m} keyed on the maxima of \tilde{T}{TP1} in Fig. 5 show that the anomalies of \tilde{T}{TP1} and \tilde{T}{TP2} are linked to the clockwise movement of cold temperature and high pressure anomalies around the TP, from Siberia to eastern China.
+This movement begins at D-2 (Figs. 5a,b) with the formation of high pressure and low temperature anomalies centered in western Siberia, later strengthening and moving to central Siberia at D0(Figs. 5c,d).
 These anomalies are strong (16 hPa and 10 K) and largely significant.
 The strong anomaly of surface pressure north of the TP at D0 corresponds to the situation presented in Fig. 1a and explains the peak of \tilde{T}{TP1} at that time (Fig. 4a).

-At D+2, the surface pressure and surface temperature anomalies have shifted to eastern China (Fig. 5ef).
+At D + 2, the surface pressure and surface temperature anomalies have shifted to eastern China (Figs. 5e,f).
 At this time, the pressure gradient across the TP is mostly in the zonal direction, corresponding to the schematic picture in Fig. 1b, and this induces a negative \tilde{T}{TP2} (Fig. 4a).
-The surface pressure and surface temperature patterns at that time (Fig. 5ef) are strongly reminiscent of the east-asian cold surges (see Fig. 7 of Zhang et al. (1997)).
-Finally, at D+4, the anomaly in surface pressure weakens and moves towards the South China Sea.
-The anomaly in surface temperature remains strong (7 K in southeastern China) and moves to the tropics (up to 4 K in the northern part of the South China sea), as occurs at the end of the life cycle of a cold surge (Zhang et al. (1997)).
-It is worth noting that the anomalies that are associated to peaks in \tilde{T}{TP1} begin their life cycle in the Siberian midlatitudes and finish it 4 to 6 days later in tropical East-Asia.
+The surface pressure and surface temperature patterns at that time (Figs. 5e,f) are strongly reminiscent of East Asian cold surges (see Fig. 7 of Zhang et al. 1997).
+Finally, at D + 4, the anomaly in surface pressure weakens and moves toward the South China Sea.
+The anomaly in surface temperature remains strong (7 K in southeastern China) and moves to the tropics (up to 4 K in the northern part of the South China Sea), as occurs at the end of the life cycle of a cold surge (Zhang et al. 1997).
+It is worth noting that the anomalies associated with peaks in \tilde{T}{TP1} begin their life cycle in the Siberian midlatitudes and finish it 4-6 days later in tropical East Asia.